Cincinnati Bengals vs. Los Angeles Chargers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Cincinnati and its opponents have combined to score more than 50.5 points in five of 11 games this season.
+- Cincinnati and its opponents have gone over the current 50-point total in five of 11 games (45.5%) this season.

-- The combined points per game average of the two teams, 52.9, is 2.4 points more than Sunday's over/under.
+- Los Angeles' games have gone over 50 points in five of 11 chances this season.

-- These two squads combine to surrender 47.1 points per game, 3.4 fewer than this contest's over/under.
+- The two teams combine to average 52.9 points per game, 2.9 more than the over/under in this contest.

-- The Bengals and their opponents score an average of 46.2 points per game, 4.3 fewer than Sunday's total.
+- This contest's over/under is 2.9 points more than the 47.1 these two squads combine to surrender per game this season.

-- In 2020, games involving the Chargers have averaged a total of 50.3 points, 0.2 fewer than this game's set over/under.
+- The average total in Bengals games this season is 46.2, 3.8 points fewer than Sunday's over/under of 50.

 Bengals stats and trends